fofz/eye/README.md

-# wfep
+# WFE
-Wes Small's Fractal Exploration Project
+Wes Small's Fractal Explorer

 ## Linux Build Tutorial
 Build the programs by running `make`.
 This will create `bin/julia`, `bin/mandelbrot` and `bin/graph`.